Mortishian/arikoto/README.md

 While really not recommended, you could use WSL.

-I still recommend you use Linux to build Arikoto.
+I still recommend you use Linux natively to build Arikoto.

 ## Ways to Contribute

 While Arikoto is my personal OS project, helping to fix bugs and issues in Arikoto helps a lot.
-Any major changes to functionality or any new features to be added need to be discussed in GitHub Issues.
+Any major changes to functionality or any new features to be added need to be discussed using the methods below.

-Main conversation related to Arikoto will take place on the [Zed code editor channel](https://zed.dev/channel/Arikoto-19596) and on the [Discord server](https://discord.gg/UczSZb7s7B).
+Main conversation related to Arikoto will take place on the [Zed code editor channel](https://zed.dev/channel/Arikoto-19596), on the [Discord server](https://discord.gg/UczSZb7s7B) and on the GitHub Discussions.

 ## Why CMake for an OS project?